freealise/freealise/synth/README.md

-compose phonetically with spectrogram (2 formants; vertical lines are noise at the beginning of notes, and consonants)
+compose phonetically with spectrogram (2 formants; formants are notes, vertical lines are noise between them)
-Vowels and rhythm with consonants and stresses (diphtongs as legato) are an additional tune
+Vowels and rhythm with consonants and stresses (diphtongs as legato) are an additional tune (vowels as chords, consonants as beats)

 Sonority Sequencing Principle:
 https://en.wikipedia.org/wiki/Sonority_Sequencing_Principle